isabelhormaeche/checkpoint-m3c6/README.md

 Here are my responses to the `Checkpoint 6` questions.
 Each question has been answered in a separated *.md* file.

-For an easy navigation I connected them in the table of content bellow.
+For easy navigation I connected them in the table of content bellow.
 <br>